RoyalIcing/react-organism/README.md

 Return initial state to start off with, a la React’s `initialState`.
 Passed props.

 #### `load(props: object, prevProps: object?, { handlers: object }) => object | Promise<object> | void` (optional)
 Passed the current props and the previous props.
 Return new state, a Promise returning new state, or nothing.
+You may also use a generator function (`function * load(props, prevProps)`) and `yield` state changes.

 If this is the first time loaded or if being reloaded, then `prevProps` is `null`.